portworx/px-docs/maintain/going-production-with-k8s.md

 ## DAY 1 Operations

 ### Initial Software Setup for Production

-* Deployment - Portworx can be deployed either as a DC/OS framework or as a systemd service directly in the system Refer to the install instructions for running PX as a DC/OS framework [page](https://docs.portworx.com/scheduler/mesosphere-dcos/install.html).
-This deploys PX as a OCI container and as a framework in DC/OS

- (OR)

-  * Deploy PX directly as [OCI container](https://docs.portworx.com/runc/)
+  * Follow the instructions in the [k8s install](https://docs.portworx.com/scheduler/kubernetes/install.html)
+    page in the docs.
   * Ensure all nodes in the cluster have NTP running and the times are synchronized across all the nodes that will form the Portworx cluster
   * All nodes in the cluster should have achieved quorum and `pxctl status` should display the cluster as `operational`
   * etcd -  Setup etcd as a 3-node etcd cluster *outside* the  container orchestrator to ensure maximum stability.
     Refer to the following [page](https://docs.portworx.com/maintain/etcd.html) on how to install etcd and also configure it for maximum stability.

 ### Configuring the Server or the Compute Infrastructure